Snaiel/ML-Fireballs/README.md

     ...
 ```

-The following commands should be run while in the `ML-Fireballs/` folder.
+The following commands should be run while in the `ML-Fireballs/` folder within Setonix (`ssh` back into it if needed).

 <br>